- Title

 - Curatorial Notes

-Trunks were a typical product of the prosperous Manila Galleon trade.
-When the Spaniards arrived in the Philippines in the sixteenth century, they capitalized on existing traditions of woodcarving and an abundance of fine woods by incorporating carved decoration into newly built churches, retablos (altarpieces), and a range of luxury export goods.
+Trunks were a typical product of the prosperous trade of the Manila Galleons—the Spanish vessels that sailed annually between the Philippines and Mexico.
+When the Spaniards arrived in the Philippines in the sixteenth century, they capitalized on existing traditions of wood carving and an abundance of fine woods by incorporating carved decoration into newly built churches and a range of luxury export goods.
 This travel chest bears an elaborately rendered vegetal motif across its surfaces, while the dovetail joints on the sides exemplify the dexterous artistry of the piece.
 Below the lock plate is a double-headed eagle—a symbol of the Spanish monarchy.
+The four crowned animals with outstretched tongues that surround the lock plate recall the rampant lions of the Spanish coat of arms.

 - Provenance